FB Investor Alert: Bronstein, Gewirtz & Grossm... | INN

-FB Investor Alert: Bronstein, Gewirtz & Grossman, LLC Notifies Facebook, Inc. Investors of Class Action and Lead Plaintiff Deadline: December 27, 2021
+FB Investor Alert: Bronstein, Gewirtz & Grossman, LLC Reminds Facebook, Inc. Investors of Class Action and Lead Plaintiff Deadline: December 27, 2021

-Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Facebook, Inc. and certain of its officers, on behalf of shareholders who purchased or otherwise acquired Facebook between November 3, 2016 and October 4, 2021, inclusive .
-Such investors are encouraged to join this case by visiting the firm’s site: complaint alleges that throughout the Class Period, Defendants …
+Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Facebook, Inc. and certain of its officers, on behalf of shareholders who purchased or otherwise acquired Facebook between November 3, 2016 and October 4, 2021,inclusive .
+Such investors are encouraged to join this case by visiting the firm’s site: class action seeks to recover damages against Defendants for …

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws under the Securities Exchange Act of 1934.